koliseoapi/help/content/tickets/validation.md

 Tickets numbers can also be manually introduced in the app, in case the QR code is not readable.
 To do this, click the button with a keyboard.
 The app will display a keyboard to introduce the ticket number.
 The app will autocomplete ticket numbers for Volunteers, but Sponsors will need to introduce the full ticket number.

-## Download the Activity History
+## Download the activity history

 To download the list of tickets scanned by the current user or organization, you can select the **Tickets History** menu item.
-On this screen there is a button in the bottom right corner with two possible actions, **Scan a new ticket** or **Download the activity list**.
+On this screen there is a button in the bottom right corner with two possible actions, **Scan a new ticket** or **Download the activity history**.
 After selecting the later, a CSV file will be generated and directed to the Android share menu, so it can be sent by e-mail, WhatsApp, uploaded to Google Drive, etc.

 ![The activity history](/img/screenshots/validation/activity-history.avif)